 The undersigned research institutions agree on the following principles of research integrity when accepting and producing publicly financed studies and when using them for policy advice and public debates:

-Principles for the acceptance of orders/contracting
+Principles for the order acceptance/commissioning

 Principles for the preparation of studies

 a.
-Description of the research methodology
+Description of the scientific methodology

-6. Disclosure of potential conflicts of interest
+7. Disclosure of possible conflicts of interest

 Responsibility of the institutes in the scientific preparation and answering of a socio-politically relevant question